AliyunContainerService/pouch/docs/contributions/code_styles.md

 When an err could be thrown out, please remember to add it in the error construction.

-### RULE006 - Return fast to ident less
+### RULE006 - Return fast to indent less

-Pouch encourages contributors to take advantages of `return fast` to simply source code and ident less.
+Pouch encourages contributors to take advantages of `return fast` to simply source code and indent less.
 For example, the following codes are discouraged:

 ``` golang
 // wrong example